 IS MARIJUANA REALLY ADDICTIVE?

 Not everyone who tries or uses marijuana at least once will become addicted to it.
 This is the case with alcohol as well.
 One drink or drinking occasionally does not mean someone has an alcohol problem.
 Many people believe marijuana isn’t addictive, but the opposite is true.
 Marijuana is an addictive substance.
-Many regular users may find it a challenge to get through the day or the week without, which means they likely have a marijuana addiction.
+Many regular users may find it a challenge to get through the day or the week without it, which means they likely have a marijuana addiction.

 According to Governing.com, 38 states and the District of Columbia have adopted laws that broadly legalize marijuana in some form.
 There’s no doubt that marijuana’s legality may contribute to the perception that marijuana isn’t as addictive as other drugs.
 However, marijuana legalization, or the controversy surrounding the drug, does not change that the substance is addictive.